Principal Investigator

 Michael A. Bertucci

 Michael graduated from Stevens Institute of Technology with B.S. in Chemical Biology before pursuing his Ph.D. in Chemistry at the University of North Carolina at Chapel Hill.
 Under the mentorship of Dr. Michel R. Gagné, he investigated methods for derivatizing N-Acyl Homoserine Lactone (AHLs), key signaling molecules in gram-negative bacterial quorum sensing.
 He joined the chemistry department at Hartwick College as a Visiting Assistant Professor in 2014 before moving to Moravian University one year later.
-In 2021, he accepted an offer to join the chemistry department at his current institution, Lafayette College.
+In 2021, he accepted an offer to join the chemistry department at his current institution, Lafayette College, and was promoted to Associate Professor with Tenure in 2024.
 He has taught courses in Organic Chemistry I & II, Bioorganic & Medicinal Chemistry, Synthetic Organic Chemistry, Nursing Chemistry and Senior Seminar for Chemistry and Biochemistry Majors.
+He is the recipient of an NSF CAREER award and was named a Henry Dreyfus Teacher-Scholar in 2023.

 Michael A. Bertucci’s Curriculum Vitae (CV)